qlik-oss/corectl/command-design.md

   corectl set [command]

 Available Commands:
-  all         Sets the objects, connections and script in the current app connections Sets the connection objects     Set a list of all objects script      Sets the reload script
+  all         Sets the objects, measures, dimensions, connections and script in the current app connections Sets the connection objects     Set a list of all generic objects measures    Set a list of all generic measures dimensions  Set a list of all generic dimensions script      Sets the reload script

 Flags: